-During winter, part of the Capital Pathway transforms into a network of multi-use winter trails.
-Over 100 kilometres of trails are groomed for shared winter recreational activities such as cross-country skiing, snowshoeing, fat biking and walking.
-Access to these trails is free.
+In winter, part of the Capital Pathway transforms into a growing network of multi-use winter trails.
+Over 100 km of free-to-access trails are groomed for shared recreational activities such as cross-country skiing, snowshoeing, fat biking and hiking.

 Animal regulations